woman doing meditation

 Interestingly, there is a way to help GABA get into the brain.
 Niacin (aka nicotinic acid or vitamin B3) bound to GABA creates a molecule called N-nicotinoyl-GABA, which helps GABA cross the BBB by increasing both B3 and GABA levels in the brain.
 Needless to say, this combination works magically to reduce stress and anxiety.
 You can read more about N-nicotinoyl-GABA here!

-However, the mechanism of its pharmacologically active constituents, kavalactones, has not yet been established.
-The pharmacological properties of Kava are thought to block voltage-gated sodium ion channels, increase ligand binding to GABA type A receptors, decrease excitatory neurotransmitter release due to calcium ion channel blockade, reduce neuronal reuptake of noradrenaline, facilitate reversible inhibition of monoamine oxidase B and suppression of the synthesis of the eicosanoid thromboxane A(2) which antagonizes GABA(A) receptor function, and more.
-However, to date, none of these properties has been proven [19].
+The pharmacological properties of the kavalactones (the active part of kava) are thought to block voltage-gated sodium ion channels, increase ligand binding to GABA type A receptors, decrease excitatory neurotransmitter release due to calcium ion channel blockade, reduce neuronal reuptake of noradrenaline, facilitate reversible inhibition of monoamine oxidase B and suppression of the synthesis of the eicosanoid thromboxane A(2) which antagonizes GABA(A) receptor function, and more[19].
+Read more about kava here!

 Finally, the endogenous cannabinoid (eCB) system is linked to the major excitatory (glutamatergic) and inhibitory (GABAergic) neurotransmitter systems in the brain.
 The major non-intoxicating component of cannabis, cannabidiol (aka CBD) has been extensively studied as a treatment for mental health and neurodevelopmental disorders.
 CBD modulates brain excitatory glutamate and inhibitory GABA levels.
 While further research is still needed, studies have shown that CBD increases GABA and modulates glutamate-GABA systems [21].